supervisely/docs/data-organization/import/migration/CVAT/migration-cvat.md

 # CVAT to Supervisely Migration Tool

-This application allows you to copy multiple projects from CVAT instance to Supervisely instance, you can select which projects should be copied, labels and tags will be converted automatically.
+[This application](https://ecosystem.supervisely.com/apps/cvat-to-sly/migration_tool) allows you to copy multiple projects from CVAT instance to Supervisely instance, you can select which projects should be copied, labels and tags will be converted automatically.
 You can preview the results in the table, which will show URLs to corresdponding projects in CVAT and Supervisely.

 {% hint style="info" %}
 If you want to upload data, which was already exported from CVAT instance, you can use this [Import CVAT](https://ecosystem.supervisely.com/apps/cvat-to-sly/import_cvat) app from Supervisely Ecosystem.
+{% endhint %}

+{% hint style="info" %}
+[Complete migration guide](https://ecosystem.supervisely.com/apps/cvat-to-sly/migration_tool) from CVAT to Supervisely.
 {% endhint %}

 ## Preparation